aaronachermann/Digital_Humans_team_7/README.md

 This repository contains the implementation and experimental results for our Digital Humans course project, focusing on personalized text-to-image generation.
 We explore two main approaches:

-1. **DreamBooth Fine-tuning**: Traditional and LoRA-based fine-tuning of Stable Diffusion models
+1. **DreamBooth Fine-tuning**: Traditional and LoRA-based fine-tuning of Stable Diffusion models, using the DreamBooth frameworks provided by [link](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth)
 2. **Image2Dream**: A novel approach for learning personalized embeddings from image collections

 ## Key Features